"OK. Now, you remember what to do?" Carlos' black eyes squinted

 "I'm sure I can't melt the hatred from your heart, even after all these

 years," Giovanni said.
-He walked toward the doors of the study, then turned
+He walked toward the doors of the study, then

 to face Phillip.
 "Victoria's daughter is no longer a child.
-She has grown to
+She has

 be a lovely, spirited young woman.
-Although she has been raised among the
+Although she has been raised among

 Gypsies, she has her mother's blood in her veins."
-He paused and stared at
+He paused and stared

 Phillip, his eyes clouded with thought.
-"Now, may I return home and tell my
+"Now, may I return home and

 daughter she is to leave her Gypsy life behind?"